LucDupuy/Harris_Benedict/src/harris/benedict/README.txt

 ******************************************************************************************************************************************

-Speical thanks to Nicole for all her help and professional opinions.
+Speical thanks to Nicole Steadman, MAN, RD for all her help and professional opinions.

 Copyright Dupuy Productions 2020.